 With the Atlantic hurricane season already upon us, you can begin taking steps now to protect you and your family in the event of a tropical storm or hurricane.

 “Hurricanes are dangerous and destructive,” said Wayne UNC Director of Clinical Support Jeff Brogneaux.
-“Even if there’s no risk of a hurricane right now, it’s important to make sure you and your family are prepared.”
+“It’s important to make sure you and your family are prepared.”

 In addition to building an emergency kit for your home and car with food and safe water and basic supplies, it’s also important to prepare for the personal health and safety needs of you and your family members.